Denis Suárez: Sevilla (loan)

-In July 2014, Suárez was loaned to Sevilla for two seasons as part of the deal which saw Ivan Rakitić move to Barcelona.
+In July 2014, Suárez was loaned to Sevilla on a two-season long deal as part of a swap deal which saw Ivan Rakitić move to Barcelona.
 He made his competitive debut on 12 August in the 2014 UEFA Super Cup at Cardiff City Stadium, playing 78 minutes before being substituted for José Antonio Reyes in the 0–2 defeat to Real Madrid.
-On 11 December, he scored the only goal of Sevilla's final Europa League group match against HNK Rijeka, sending the club through at the expense of their Croatian opponents.
+On 11 December, he scored the only goal of Sevilla's final Europa League group match against HNK Rijeka, sending the club through at the expense of Rijeka.

 Villarreal

 On 29 August 2015, Suárez completed a transfer to Villarreal for an undisclosed fee, signing a four-year contract which includes a buy back clause.

 Return to Barcelona

 On 4 July 2016, Barcelona announced the return of Suárez after exercising the buy back clause.
 Barcelona paid €3.5 million and Suárez signed a four-year contract, with an option of a further year depending on the number of appearances.
 In his first season, Suárez managed only 12 La Liga starts.